gonzalezulises/101_Data_Analytics_Rizoma/project/README.md

 ## Milestones

-### September 1: Discuss your project ideas
+###  Discuss your project ideas

-By September 1, you should talk with a member of the instructional team about your project idea(s).
+ you should talk with a member of the instructional team about your project idea(s).
 We can help you to choose between different ideas, advise you on the appropriate scope for your project, and ensure that your project question might reasonably be answerable using the data science tools and techniques taught in the course.
 (There is nothing you have to turn in for this milestone.)

-### September 3: Project question and dataset
+### Project question and dataset

 Create a GitHub repository for your project.
 It should include a **short write-up** that answers these questions: